nipsalvin/Django_Travel/README.md

 > Create a `.env` file and add SECRET_KEY = 'your_secret_key'.

 > Database of choice in this project is `PostgreSQL`

+    You can download it from `https://www.postgresql.org/download/`.
+    You will also need a panel from where to access your Database, in this case we use PGadmin.
+    You can download it from `https://www.pgadmin.org/download/`.

 > Install postgresql connector `pip install psycopg2`.